waynewli/waynewli.github.io/_pages/markdown.md

 * **Hands-on project experience** in diverse sectors: commercial banking, retail and e-commerce, CPG (beverages, beer), utilities (gas, power), real estate (residential, commercial, and property management), cement, and home decoration.

-I am eager to leverage my professional experience to explore how businesses can become more responsible and impactful.
+These experiences help me to identify research gaps and make theories more relevant to the real world.
+I am eager to leverage them to explore how businesses can become more responsible and impactful.

-***
-**Footnotes**

-The footnotes in the page will be returned following this line, return to the section on <a href="#footnotes">Markdown Footnotes</a>.